psadmin-io/patchBot/README.md

                     -Channel '<slack channel>'
 ```

+`patchBot` will store the last patch returned my MOS in the current working directory.
+It uses that patch number to compare against future runs to determine if a new patch was released.

 ## Parameters for Find-LatestMOSPatch

 There are 3 required fields: `Product`, `Release`, and `Platform`.
 Below are some examples of the values you can use to search for PeopleSoft releases.